“You cannot change what you don’t manage; you cannot manage what you don’t track.” – Valentino Crawford

 You need a Google account to use the Google Postmaster tools.
 So if you don't have an account, create one now.

-Let us continue with the Postmaster tool setup, assuming you have an active Google account.
+Let us start with the Postmaster tool setup.

-- Google Postmaster will generate a TXT record.
-Copy it and add it to your DNS configuration of the entered domain.
+Step 4: Google Postmaster will generate a TXT record.
+Copy the record and add it as a TXT record to the DNS records of the domain.

-The below image shows how you can add your record to a GoDaddy domain name.
-It will be similar for other domain name providers as well.
+The video below shows how you can add your record to a GoDaddy domain name.
+The process will be similar for other domain name providers as well.

-"Google only shows data for domains with significant email volume.
-You will notice that the data is populating the dashboard if you send 100 or more emails per day."
+"Google Postmaster Tools only shows data for domains with significant email volume.
+Typically, you'll start seeing data populate the dashboard once you send at least 100 emails per day consistently."

-Get health reports of your emails from deliverability experts
+Get health reports of your emails within minutes

 How to use the Google Postmaster tool